Applied AI

 • Ontology development: define entities such as Machines, Tools, Operations, Workstations, SafetyControls, and MaintenanceEvents.

-• Relationship modeling: capture how operations relate to machine configurations, tooling sets, and tolerances; encode sequencing constraints and safety prerequisites.
+• Relationship modeling: capture how operations relate to configurations, tooling sets, tolerances; encode sequencing constraints and safety prerequisites.

 • Data quality governance: establish enrichment pipelines to ensure consistent tagging and lineage across artifacts.